Steven Staryk: Career

 He became concertmaster of the Royal Philharmonic Orchestra under Sir Thomas Beecham at the age of 24, the youngest ever, from 1957-1960, earning the title "king of concertmasters" from The Strad magazine.
 He was recommended by Rafael Kubelik to be concertmaster of the Amsterdam Concertgebouw Orchestra under Bernard Haitink from 1960-1963.
 Later he was concertmaster of the Concertgebouw Chamber Orchestra, the Chicago Symphony Orchestra under Jean Martinon from 1963-1967, and the Toronto Symphony Orchestra under Sir Andrew Davis from 1982-1987.
 Staryk performed many violin concertos from the standard repertoire with these orchestras.

 Staryk was offered the concertmaster position with the Berlin Philharmonic Orchestra under Karajan in 1963 but chose to pursue independent solo work at that time.
 Later that same year, George Szell persuaded him to accept the concertmaster position with the Chicago Symphony Orchestra under Martinon.
 The Chicago Symphony Orchestra concertmaster position allowed Staryk to require of U.S. authorities clarification of his status with respect to the previous blacklisting.
 His new status as an acceptable performer opened the U.S. as a market for his skills.

 Staryk was a well known master teacher and many of his pupils held various positions in major orchestras, chamber groups and professional music schools around the world.
 He taught at the Amsterdam Conservatory, at Northwestern University and at the American Conservatory in Chicago.
 He became the youngest full professor at Oberlin Conservatory of Music in Ohio from 1968-1972.
 He served as head of the string department at the Vancouver Academy of Music from 1972-1975 and taught at the University of Victoria.
 He also taught at the University of Ottawa.

-Staryk joined the Faculty of Music at the University of Western Ontario from 1975-1982.
+Staryk joined the Faculty of Music at the University of Western Ontario in London, Ontario, Canada from 1975-1982.
 While at Western, he formed Quartet Canada with his fellow faculty members pianist Ronald Turini, cellist Tsuyoshi Tsutsumi, and violist Gerald Stanick, performing and recording many piano quartets.
 He also taught at The Royal Conservatory of Music (Toronto), and the University of Toronto during his time as concertmaster with the Toronto Symphony Orchestra from 1982-1987.
 His teaching career culminated with the University of Washington in Seattle from 1987-1997.
 Among his notable students are violinists Gwen Hoebig, Lenny Solomon and composer Marc Sabat.

 He was a member of the Oberlin String Quartet, and led the CBC String Quartet and formed the Staryk-Perry Duo (with pianist John Perry).
 Staryk performed violin concertos with every significant orchestra in Canada.

 Staryk served as the first Canadian adjudicator for the Tchaikovsky Competition in Moscow in 1982.